wilwad/game-pad-api-cctv-ptz/README.md

 npm install gamepad
 ```
 # the ONVIF PTZ controller in PHP
-Copy the ponvif directory and ponvif_server.php to your webserver.
+Copy the ponvif directory to your webserver.
 Check the lib folder therein, so you can supply the login details for your ip camera if needed.

 I added a super simple handler that uses the ONVIF library (ponvif_server.php) which takes two parameters, namely: